 The costs of providing various programs and other activities have been summarized on a functional basis in the accompanying statement of activities.
 Accordingly, expenses have been allocated among the programs and supporting services using appropriate measurement methodologies developed by management.
 Salary and related benefit expenses are allocated between categories based on management's classification of time and effort of each employee during the period.
+General and administrative expenses are allocated using the salary and benefit allocation percentages.
 All other expenses are categorized directly by management based on the nature of the expense.